-- With the mixer running on medium-low speed, slowly pour the sugar syrup down the side of the bowl into the gelatin mixture.
+- With the mixer running at medium-low speed, slowly pour the sugar syrup down the side of the bowl into the gelatin mixture.
 Once you have added all of the syrup, increase the speed to high.
 Continue to whip until the mixture becomes very thick and lukewarm, approximately 12 - 15 minutes.
 Add the vanilla and beat just to combine.

-- Scoop the marshmallow into the pastry bag and, working quickly, pipe a "bubble" of marshmallow onto one cookie, leaving a small boarder around the sides.
+- Scoop the marshmallow into the pastry bag and, working quickly, pipe a "bubble" of marshmallow onto one cookie, leaving a small border around the sides.
 Top the cookie with a second cookie.
 Repeat with the remaining cookies.

-- Place the cookies on a parchment lined baking sheet and let sit until the marshmallow is set.
+- Place the cookies on a parchment-lined baking sheet and let sit until the marshmallow is set.